aanari/ali.anari.io/content/posts/hosts.md

 I am still allowed to consume this content from my smart phone or tablet; however I am carefully using screen tracking when doing so from those devices.

 There are definitely more clever solutions and complete databases of websites that volunteers maintain online to manage this for you, such as [https://github.com/StevenBlack/hosts](https://github.com/StevenBlack/hosts).
-My criteria was that I wanted something very lightweight, portable, and fully under my cown ontrol, but I may try this unified plugin-based hostfile solution in the future.
+My criteria was that I wanted something very lightweight, portable, and fully under my own control, but I may try this unified plugin-based hostfile solution in the future.

-I also realize that in theory, it would be trivial to "cheat" by editing your hosts file repeatedly to remove then re-add these entries during the work day.
+I also realize that in theory, it's trivial to "cheat" by editing your hosts file repeatedly to remove, then re-add these entries during the work day.
 In practice though, the inconvience of having to do so has kept me honest.

 ## /etc/hosts